RSoul82/Blender-TDM-Material-Manager/README.md

 Below the folder fields are two extract buttons:
 ![](screens/extract_buttons.gif)
 * These extract the relevant files from TDM's pk4 files into the folders highlighted in the screenshot above.
-  * If either of the latter two folders don't exist, they will be created during the extration.
+  * If either of the latter two folders don't exist, they will be created during the extraction.

 ### Save Folder Locations
 ![](screens/save_folders.gif)